 This is a story still being written and as such this page will be updated accordingly, stay tuned for changes there will be plenty!

-The earliest known footage of the Eric Gales Band performing at the S&T Battle of the Bands in 1989.
-They Won.
+Below is the earliest known footage of the Eric Gales Band performing at the

 Little Jimmy King 1964-2002